Dental Veneers Sydney

 - Patient must have had dental examinations and cleans at least twice a year at our practices.
 If the patient is an existing patient at our practices, some discretion consideration is applicable should the patient failed to attend for regular examinations and hygiene maintenance.

-Implant Crowns not included in this promotion.
+Implant Crowns not included.

 Driving directions from Australian National Maritime Museum to Sydney CBD Dentistry will take about 11 minutes.
 Head north toward Murray St and turn left onto Murray St then turn right onto Bunn St. Turn left onto Pyrmont St and use the left 2 lanes to take the ramp to M1/City/Harbour Bridge.
 Merge onto Western Distributor/A4 and use the left 2 lanes to take the exit toward City Centre/City N. Continue onto Western Distributor and continue onto King St. Turn left onto Elizabeth St and turn left onto Hunter St then lastly, turn left onto Pitt St where you will find us on the left side.